intel/libvpl/doc/spec/source/appendix/VPL_apnds_c.rst

 The VP9 standard allows changing the resolution without the insertion of a keyframe.
 This is possible because the VP9 encoder has the built-in capability to upscale and downscale reference frames to match the resolution of the frame being encoded.
-By default the oneVPL VP9 encoder inserts a keyframe when the application does `Dynamic Resolution Change`_.
+By default the |vpl_short_name| VP9 encoder inserts a keyframe when the application does `Dynamic Resolution Change`_.
 In this case, the first frame with a new resolution is encoded using inter prediction from the scaled reference frame of the previous resolution.
 Dynamic scaling has the following limitations,